MudroadWhite/New-Principia/notes/tactics.md

 Qed.
 ```

 There are several reasons for organizing proofs like this.
 The most significant one is readability.
 Besides, we can have several equivalant forms for a proposition, i.e. `(fun x => x) x` is not very far from just `x` or `(fun y => y) x`.
-When we're using tactics to push on the proof, we might just get a result that is equivalent to `x`, but a further reorganization into `x` might be extremely tedious.
-By using `assert X` we're actually only require the proof ends at a proposition equivalent to `X`, and skip the tedious transformations into `X`.
-One last thing for `assert` is that it help us limit the scope of theorems we use.
+Switching between them requires delicate application with tactics for all different cases.
+If we set the desired form as a subgoal, we only need to use tactics to prove for a equivalent form to `x`, and skip the tedious transformations.
+One last thing for `assert` is that it limits the scope of theorems we use.
 When we leave the scope, these theorems are automatically cleared away, and only the intermediate steps as `S1` `S2` are being pertained.
 As a result, the proof window becomes extremely clean.

-- Proof for a theorem should be organized with `assert` with the template above.
+- Proof for a theorem is **required** to be organized with `assert` with the template above.

 By using `assert`, the propositions being asserted is introduced into the hypotheses.

 ## 2. How to use(deduce on) a theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses.
 In Principia starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,
-- `pose proof` on a theorem is allowed.
+- `pose proof` on a theorem is **allowed**.
-- `pose` on a theorem is strictly not allowed.
+- `pose` on a theorem is strictly **not allowed**.
-- All parameters for the theorem at the *lhs* of its definition, are required.
+- All parameters for the theorem at the *lhs* of its definition, are **required**.
-- All parameters for the theorem are limited to those at the *lhs* of theorem's definition.
+- All parameters for the theorem are **required** to limit to the *lhs* of theorem's definition.
-- All parameters for the theorem are limited their "type" to elementary propositions, as the default in chapter 9.
+- All parameters for the theorem are **recommended**(optional) to limited their "type" to elementary propositions, as the default in chapter 9.
 Every chapter after chapter 9 enables a new class of proposition to be passed in as parameters.
 Fundamentally however, whether they starts with a `forall` matters.
 Restriction on parameters is something our current formalization failed to model on.
-- If a goal can be solved immediately, we might just `apply` the theorem to end it.
+- If a goal can be solved immediately, it is **recommended** to just `apply` the theorem to end it.

 ## 3. How to use a `->` proposition(rewrite)
 A `->` proposition means that we can derive a conclusion from its premise.
 Immediately from above, below are almost the only allowed rules on `->` propositions:
-- `MP p1 p2`, using the `MP` tactic, is allowed, where `p1` and `p2` are both propositions posed in the hypotheses.
+- `MP p1 p2`, using the `MP` tactic, is **allowed**, where `p1` and `p2` are both propositions posed in the hypotheses.
 This is also how we treat "parameters" at the *rhs* of a theorem.
-- `Syll p1 p2 Sy` for deriving a new "composed" proposition `Sy`, by using `Syll` tactic, is allowed.
+- `Syll p1 p2 Sy` for deriving a new "composed" proposition `Sy`, by using `Syll` tactic, is **allowed**.
 This is a tactic similar to `MP` and its exact meaning is given in chapter 2.

 ## 4. How to use a `<->` proporition(rewrite)
 Technically speaking, if we completely follow the deduction rules in PM's logic system, we need to